 The Law on the Capital Market stipulates that membership in the CSD is open to the Republic of Serbia, National Bank of Serbia, investment firms, credit institutions, market operators, regulated markets, fund management companies, foreign legal entities engaging in clearing and settlement or registration, and any other entities that meet membership criteria set out in the CSD’s general enactments.
 The CSD’s membership has grown to include over 50 investment companies and credit institutions.
 The Republic of Serbia and National Bank of Serbia are also members of the CSD.

 Today the CSD is both a depository institution and a clearinghouse that performs its duties in compliance with national legislation and international standards.

 The CSD today is at the same time a depository institution and a clearing house that performs its activities in accordance with the national legislation and international standards.

 Activities within the scope of the CSD include pre-trading activities (registration of financial instruments in dematerialized form) as well as post-trading activities, since the central function of the CSD is to provide infrastructure for accurate and secure recording, as well as timely settlement of transactions with financial instruments.

-The Settlement system is designed according to the Recommendations for Securities Settlement systems - Committee on Payment and Settlement Systems – CPSS; Technical Committee of the International Organization of Securities Commissions - IOSCO.
+The settlement system is designes in accordance with Recommendations for Securities Settlement systems issued by the Committee on Payment and Settlement Systems (CPSS) and the Technical Committee of the International Organisation of Securities Commissions (IOSCO).